GlassBricks/typed-factorio/definitions/directories.md

 ## npm/yarn tasks

 - `generate` runs the generator for all factorio versions
-- `generate:dev` only runs the generator for the latest factorio version, and without formatting with prettier (formatting takes a long time).
+- `generate:dev` only runs the generator for the latest factorio version, and without formatting with prettier.
+Since formatting takes a long time, this takes significantly shorter.